kirilkirkov/Ecommerce-CodeIgniter-Bootstrap/README.md

+# GO TO BRANCH design/redlabel-style, THERE IS UPDATED DESIGN AND CODE STRUCTURE

-# Shopping Cart Solution - CodeIgniter and Bootstrap
+## Shopping Cart Solution - CodeIgniter and Bootstrap
 Bootsrap Responsive online shop

 1. Bootstrap responsive